vivid-inc/ash-ra-template/art/README.md

                           :begin-eval  "{|="}})
 ```
 There is no particular restriction on what can and cannot be used as delimiters, but beware choosing delimiters whose character strings also occur in your document and in Clojure code.
-There are several predefined sets in `vivid.art.delimiters` such as `jinja`, `mustache`, and `php` that can be used directly or serve as a starting point for creating your own delimiter sets.
+There are several predefined sets in `vivid.art.delimiters` such as `erb`, `jinja`, `mustache`, and `php` that can be used directly or serve as a starting point for creating your own delimiter sets.

 The template syntax parser is lenient in that both `:end-form` or `:end-eval` delimiters will end a Clojure forms block regardless of whether that block began with `:begin-form` or `:begin-eval` delimiters.